Assessing the Reliability of LLMs Annotations in the Context of Demographic Bias and Model Explanation

 title={Assessing the Reliability of LLMs Annotations in the Context of Demographic Bias and Model Explanation},

-author={Mohammadi, Hadi and Shahedi, Tina and Mosteiro Romero, Pablo and Poesio, Massimo and Bagheri, Ayoub and Giachanou, Anastasia},
+author={Mohammadi, Hadi and Shahedi, Tina and Mosteiro Romero, Pablo and Poesio, Massimo and Bagheri, Robert A. and Giachanou, Anastasia},

 booktitle={Proceedings of the 6th Workshop on Gender Bias in Natural Language Processing (GeBNLP)},